-She does this through giving talks, through the blog and this year published a book Men…Let’s Talk Menopause available online at Amazon, Waterstones, Blackwells or through (pop in the code RUTH10 for a 10% discount).
+She does this through giving talks, through the blog and recently published a book Men…Let’s Talk Menopause available online at Amazon, Waterstones, Blackwells or through (pop in the code RUTH10 for a 10% discount).

 Please feel free to download and print off this Menopause diary – an incredibly useful tool!

-To organise a talk or workshop or for more information please contact Ruth:
+To organise an information session or for more information please contact Ruth:

 Just a short post to let you know about the menopause diary I’ve put together…a useful tool if you need one!